 Work out where you are with your finances

 The very first thing to do if you want to get onto the property ladder is to know how much you can afford.
 It sounds like we’re stating the obvious, but it helps you avoid disappointment later on down the line.
 The general rule is: the bigger your deposit, the lower your monthly mortgage will be.
+There are a few homeownership schemes that could help you with this!

 Most mortgage lenders require you to pay a deposit of at least 10%, so, depending on where you’re looking to buy, it’s a good idea to save up as much as you can.
 For every 5% more you can put down as a deposit, your monthly mortgage repayments go down considerably!